 The regulation of long-term and sustainable corporate management and monitoring is part of another EU project (Sustainable Corporate Governance).
 This could particularly affect Directive 2017/1132 (aspects of corporate law) and Directive 2007/36 (exercise of certain rights of shareholders in public listed companies).
 It is currently still unclear, however, which areas of action are affected in particular.

-The lawyers in our Corporate Social Responsibility (CSR) Taskforce advise companies, public institutions, and organizations in all aspects of the dynamic field of business, environment, and human rights.
+The lawyers in our Corporate Social Responsibility (CSR) Taskforce advise companies, public institutions, and civil-law organizations in all aspects of the dynamic field of business, environment, and human rights.